productml/blurr/docs/Install and use Blurr.md

 Transformed data is output to S3.
 Data destination details are defined inside the DTC.

-More destinations will be supported in the future, please create an issue (TODO: add link) to request for a specific data destination!
+More destinations will be supported in the future, please create [an issue](https://github.com/productml/blurr/issues/new) to request for a specific data destination!
 Or better yet, contribute to Blurr and build it!

 # Deploying Blurr on AWS